-

 Prior knowledge

-Students should have previously taken an undergraduate neuroscience course and at least one other basic neuroscience course at OIST; or have completed the equivalent by documented self-directed study.
+Students should have previously taken at least two basic courses in neuroscience or have completed the equivalent by documented prior learning

 3